 Stormwise: Resilient Trees, Resilient Power.

-UConn graduate student Amanda Bunce (figure 1) studies how trees move in the wind.
+UConn research tech Amanda Bunce (figure 1) studies how trees move in the wind.
 As a researcher, she's measuring changes in tree sway dynamics with the intent to evaluate and improve the resiliency of the forest edge in storm-force winds.
 Recent destructive storm events in the northeast have inspired utility companies, researchers and other collaborators to work together on this project, in an attempt to better prepare our communities.
 In the past, tree sway studies have been focused primarily on conifers where the timber industry can suffer severe economic losses from storm damage, and little attention has been paid to deciduous hardwood species.
 A critical look at how to best manage northern hardwood forests is long overdue, and UConn and its partners are taking the initiative.

 Looking at the entire forest